Paul V. Niemeyer: Federal judicial service

-District court service

 Niemeyer was nominated by President Ronald Reagan on September 11, 1987, to the United States District Court for the District of Maryland, to fill the seat vacated by Judge Frank Albert Kaufman.
 He was confirmed by the United States Senate on February 19, 1988, and received his commission on February 22, 1988.
-Niemeyer served on the district court until he commenced service on the United States Court of Appeals for the Fourth Circuit on August 10, 1990.
+Niemeyer served on the district court until was elevated to the court of appeals on August 10, 1990.

-Court of appeals service

 On May 11, 1990, President George H. W. Bush nominated Niemeyer to the United States Court of Appeals for the Fourth Circuit to fill the seat vacated by Judge Harrison Lee Winter.
 Niemeyer was confirmed by unanimous consent of the United States Senate on August 3, 1990, and received his commission on August 7, 1990.
 His chambers are located in Baltimore.
 In 1993, Niemeyer became a member of the Advisory Committee on Federal Rules of Civil Procedure.
 He served as chair of the committee from 1996 through 2000.
 Niemeyer is a member of the American Law Institute and has taught Appellate Practice at Duke Law School.